bradleymailbox/RockPaperLizardSpock/README.md

 # Simple game allows a user to choose a value 1-5 for the options
 # Once a selection is made the computer makes a selection
-# a winner is determined based on both selection
+# a winner is determined based on the selections made.
+# a score is kept while the program is running